-But don’t worry, you can keep your favorite dahlias and regrow them every year in your garden, even if you live in a frozen tundra like I do!
+Yes, you can keep your favorite dahlias over winter, and regrow them every year, even if you live in a frozen tundra like I do!

-Before storing dahlia bulbs for winter, you must first dig them out of your garden (dah!).
+Before storing dahlia tubers for winter, you must first dig them out of your garden (dah!).

-But, if you grew your dahlia in a pot, you can skip this step and simply leave it in the pot all winter.
-Just cut back the foliage, bring the pot inside, and store it in a cool, dry place until spring.
+But, if yours is in a pot, you can skip this step and simply leave it in the pot all winter.
+Just cut back the foliage, bring it inside, and store it in a cool, dry place until spring.

 If your dahlias are in your garden, follow these quick steps to get them ready for storage…

-- Dig up your dahlia flower bulbs after frost has killed the foliage
+- Lift the bulbs after frost has killed the foliage

 - Gently shake off any excess dirt